han41858/angular-ko/aio/content/guide/angular-compiler-options.md

 -->
 ## 설정값 상속받기

-Like the TypeScript compiler, The Angular AOT compiler also supports `extends` in the `angularCompilerOptions` section of the TypeScript configuration file.
 <!--
 Like the TypeScript compiler, The Angular AOT compiler also supports `extends` in the `angularCompilerOptions` section of the TypeScript configuration file.
 The `extends` property is at the top level, parallel to `compilerOptions` and `angularCompilerOptions`.